 Prairie = KCAC.
 My vision for the Prairie Conference was for it to be inhabited exclusively by Kansas schools.
 Why so?
 Because there are that many NAIA Kansas schools, and they want to play on the same jungle gym.
 I took a poll.
 At recess.
 Nine schools currently are in both conferences, ie they converge between the NCAA and Ideal.
 Two of the divergences are easily solved.
 OK Wesleyan and York are not in Kansas; they are booted in favor of the return of Baker and Benedictine.
 Granted, the Wildcats left 40+ years ago and the Ravens bolted so long ago they were still known as St Benedict’s College.
 No matter, they’re in the Prairie.
 Our coup de grace involves swapping out St Mary for St Mary.
 You read that right, and have not fallen down Alice’s rabbit hole (well, you might’ve, but not because of Ideal…and have a nice trip regardless).
 We’re replacing the University of St Mary with the disinterred and fully-functional-in-every-respect St Mary of the Plains.
 You gotta love Kansas.

 When I was a young man, around the time the Earth cooled, it positively baffled me that there was a North Dakota conference (NDCAC) and a South Dakota conference (SDIC), each with only six members, and they hadn’t thought to merge.
 Seriously, who’s in charge of these things?
 Somebody finally did think of it, because the merger happened in 2000, though only 10 of the schools migrated to the new Dakota Athletic Conference.
-All 10 of these schools have moved to NCAA D-II, while those remaining in the NAIA have drifted into different conferences.
+Since then, several of these schools have moved to NCAA D-II, while those remaining in the NAIA have drifted into different conferences.
 Dumb.
 When you have a configuration such as this (six schools in ND, six schools in SD), you freakin' make this your conference.
 Good lord a'mighty, this is basic common sense.
-Needless to say, all 12 of these schools (with Huron risen from the grave) comprise the aptly and cleverly named Northern Plains Athletic Conference, or NPAC.
-This is Ideal College Football’s contribution to Dakota peace, harmony and common sense…and one helluva kickass football conference.
+Needless to say, all 12 of these schools (with Huron risen from the grave) comprise the aptly named Northern Plains Athletic Conference.
+Consider the NPAC Ideal College Football’s contribution to Dakota peace, harmony and common sense.